-From within your Gmail inbox click onto your name on the top right-hand corner.
+From within your Gmail inbox click on your name on the top right-hand corner.
 Then select “Google Account” and then choose “Security”.

-In the center of your screen, scroll down and click onto “2-Step Verification“.
+In the center of your screen, scroll down and click on “2-Step Verification“.
 If prompted, enter your password.

 Scroll down to Backup Codes

 When you click onto “Show Codes” you will then be shown your 10, 8 digit codes.

 These Gmail backup codes can then be Printed or Downloaded from here to be kept somewhere safe, but accessible.

 Each Google Authenticator Code will need to be backed up individually.
 Therefore, if you do not have screenshots of your QR codes or your backup/secret keys, you will need to re-enable the authenticator from within the security settings on each site to be provided with these again.